fleschutz/my-backups/README.md

 💾 Backup your Data
 --------------------
 1. Insert the next backup disk into your computer.
-2. Open the top folder 'my-backup' and execute the script 'Backup my Home Folder.bat'.
-This starts an incremental backup of your home folder into folder 'my-backup/Backup_of_Home_Folder'.
+2. Open the top folder 📁my-backups and execute the script 'Backup my Home Folder.bat'.
+This starts an incremental backup of your home folder into folder 📁my-backups/Backup_of_Home_Folder.
 3. Execute all other corresponding scripts.
 4. Eject the backup disk and store it in a safe place.
 5. Repeat all steps at least every week.